koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Reconciler is a layer of React core.
 It manages updates and calls functions of a host config.
-It makes possible many features like Hooks, Suspense, and Concurrent Mode.
+It enables many features like Hooks, Suspense, and Concurrent Mode.

-Finally, Renderer is a layer for an implementation depending on a host environment.
+Finally, Renderer is a layer for a host environment.
 So when we create a custom renderer, we have to implement this.

-In other words, you can enable Hooks, Suspense, and Concurrent Mode on your custom renderer without implementing them yourself.
+In other words, you can use Hooks, Suspense, and Concurrent Mode on your custom renderer without implementing them yourself.

 If you are interested in the architecure, you can see my slide, "Algorithms in React".
 -->